falkyre/nhl-setup/web/README.md

 This is the web-based control hub for the NHL LED Scoreboard project.
 It provides a user-friendly interface to configure the scoreboard, manage plugins, and view logs.

+### History
+* V2025.12.0 - December 1, 2025

+### Latest Changes

+#### V2025.12.0
+Initial release.
+This is fully experimental web ui to handle the main configuration, a web front end for installing plugins, a utilities page (currently only has the issue upload utility), and a supervisor page if you are using supervisor.

 ## Installation

 ### Debian Package (Recommended)

 The easiest way to install the control hub is via the Debian package.
 This will install the control hub as a systemd service that starts on boot.
+The base install does require configuration prior to enabling and starting the systemd unit.
+See the configuration section below.

 1. Download the latest `.deb` package from the [releases page](https://github.com/falkyre/nhl-setup/releases).
 2. Install the package: